-- Work with the SENCO and SEN governor to determine the strategic development of the SEN policy and provision within the school - > Have overall responsibility for the provision and progress of learners with SEN and/or a disability
+- Work with the SENCO and SEND governor to determine the strategic development of the SEND policy and provision within the school. - > Have overall responsibility for the provision and progress of learners with SEND.

 4.4 Class teachers

 Each class teacher is responsible for: